Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

 Perform this procedure to set network interfaces on UANs by editing a configuration file.

+In the command examples in this procedure, `PRODUCT_VERSION` refers to the current installed version of the UAN product.
+Replace `PRODUCT_VERSION` with the UAN version number string when executing the commands.

 The Customer Access Network \(CAN\) is no longer setup by default as the networking connection to the site user access network.
 The default is now for sites to directly connect their user network to the User Access Node \(UAN\) or Application nodes, and to define that network configuration in the Configuration Framework Service \(CFS\) `host_vars/XNAME/customer_net.yml` file.

 Admins must create the `host_vars/XNAME/customer_net.yml` file and use the variables described in this procedure to define the interfaces and routes.

 If the HPE Cray EX CAN is required, set `uan_can_setup : yes` in `host_vars/XNAME/customer_net.yml` for each node that will use the CAN, or in `group_vars/all/customer_net.yml` to enable the HPE Cray EX CAN on all UANs and Application nodes.
+The YAML files in `group_vars/all` define settings for every node in the system, whereas the YAML files in `host_vars/XNAME` define settings only for an individual node.
+Administrators can use either directory or both.
+When both YAML directories are used, the settings in `host_vars/XNAME` override the settings in `group_vars/all` files.

 1. Obtain the password for the `crayvcs` user.